SpaiR/imgui-java/README.md

 # License

-See the LICENSE file for license rights and limitations (Apache-2.0).
+See the LICENSE file for license rights and limitations (MIT).